 The Organization follows standards that provide clarification on accounting for uncertainty in income taxes recognized in the Organization's financial statements.
 The guidance prescribes a recognition threshold and measurement attribute for the recognition and measurement of a tax position taken, or expected to be taken, in a tax return, and also provides guidance on derecognition, classification, interest and penalties, disclosure and transition.
 The Organization's policy is to recognize interest and penalties on unrecognized tax benefits in income tax expense.
-No interest and penalties were recorded during 2016 and 2015.
-The tax years subject to audit by federal and state jurisdictions are 2013 and forward.
-At June 30, 2016 and 2015, there are no significant income tax uncertainties.
+No interest and penalties were recorded during 2017 and 2016.
+At June 30, 2017 and 2016, there are no significant income tax uncertainties.